sphinx-gallery/sphinx-gallery/doc/configuration.rst

 - :class:`ax <matplotlib.axes.Axes>`
 - :meth:`ax.plot <matplotlib.axes.Axes.plot>`

-However, this feature is might not work properly in all instances.
+However, this feature might not work properly in all instances.
 Moreover, if variable names get reused in the same script to refer to different classes, it will break.